morea-framework/morea-framework.github.io/src/quickstart.md

 files for your course, and a special orphan "gh-pages" branch containing the website files produced by running Jekyll over your source files.

 First, make a top-level directory for your course.
-Let's call it "cs300", and let's assume that's the name of your GitHub repo as well.
-Make the directory and enter it as follows:
+Let's assume that your Github repo is called "cs300", so we'll name this directory the same way:

     [~] $ mkdir cs300

+Next, go into this directory:

     [~] $ cd cs300

-Second, "clone" the master branch of your repo residing on GitHub into a subdirectory of cs300/ named "master".
+The set of git commands needed to create the master and gh-pages branches in this directory are rather tedious, so we've created the [morea-install.sh](https://github.com/morea-framework/scripts/blob/master/morea-install.sh) script to make this setup process easier.

+You can download this script from the command line with the following command:

+     [~/cs300/] $ curl https://raw.github.com/morea-framework/scripts/master/morea-install.sh >> morea-install.sh

+Now change the permissions to make this script executable:

+     [~/cs300/] $ chmod u+x morea-install.sh

+Now run this script to clone your new repo locally into a subdirectory named "master" and create a new orphan branch named "gh-pages".
+You pass the script two arguments: your github account and the name of your repo.
+If your account is named "johndoe" and your repo is named
+"cs300", the script invocation and its output would be similar to this:

+     [~/cs300/] $ ./morea-install.sh johndoe cs300
+                  Creating master/ directory with repo.
-     [~/cs300/] $ git clone git@github.com:accountname/cs300.git master
+                  + git clone git@github.com:johndoe/cs300.git master

-Replace "accountname" by your own account.

-Third, create an "orphan" branch called "gh-pages" next to the "master" branch following [GitHub's approach](https://help.github.com/articles/creating-project-pages-manually)
-(again replacing "accountname" by your own account):
+                  Cloning into 'master'...
+                  remote: Counting objects: 5, done.
+                  remote: Compressing objects: 100% (3/3), done.
+                  remote: Total 5 (delta 0), reused 0 (delta 0)
+                  Receiving objects: 100% (5/5), 4.17 KiB, done.

+                  Creating orphan branch, empty gh-pages/ directory.
-     [~/cs300/] $ git clone git@github.com:accountname/cs300.git gh-pages
+                  + git clone git@github.com:johndoe/cs300.git gh-pages
+                  Cloning into 'gh-pages'...
+                  remote: Counting objects: 5, done.
+                  remote: Compressing objects: 100% (3/3), done.
+                  remote: Total 5 (delta 0), reused 0 (delta 0)
+                  Receiving objects: 100% (5/5), 4.17 KiB, done.
-     [~/cs300/] $ cd gh-pages
+                  + cd gh-pages
-     [~/cs300/gh-pages] $ git checkout --orphan gh-pages
+                  + git checkout --orphan gh-pages Switched to a new branch 'gh-pages'
-     [~/cs300/gh-pages] $ git rm -rf .
+                  + git rm -rf .
+                  rm '.gitignore'
+                  rm 'LICENSE'
+                  rm 'README.md'

+                  master/ and gh-pages/ directories created.

-At this point you have a "master" directory containing a clone of the basic-template files, and a "gh-pages" directory which is empty.
+The script has created a "master" directory containing a clone of the basic-template files, and a "gh-pages" directory which is empty:

+     [~/cs300/] $ ls
+                  gh-pages		master			morea-install.sh

 ## 3. Develop your course content